For where your treasure is, there your heart will be also. – Matthew 6:21

 Read more about how your dollars are used.

-You can pledge today online, use the return envelope you received to mail in your pledge, or you can bring your pledge card on Commitment Sunday, October 20.
+You can pledge today online, or use the return envelope you received to mail in your pledge.

 Thank you for your prayerful discernment about how God is calling you make it possible for us to do the work of God in this city and in this special place where we all belong.

 How Much Should We Give?